 MSP coverage fees

-As of January 1, 2020, all study permit holders are assessed a $75 health-care coverage fee per month.
-You must pay the British Columbia government directly.
+As of January 1, 2020, all study permit holders are charged a $75 health-care coverage fee per month.
+You will receive a bill from the British Columbia government, and must pay the BC government directly.
+You can pay online and set up online services, such as seeing your balance, setting up paperless invoicing, and autopayments.

-If your family is with you in Canada, they will only be assessed the new health-care coverage fee if they also hold study permits.
-If they hold work permits or are here as visitors, they will not be assessed the fee.
+If your family is with you in Canada, they will only be charged the new health-care coverage fee if they also hold study permits.
+If they hold work permits or are here as visitors, they will not be charged the fee.

 The fees are subject to change.
 Check the MSP website for the most up-to-date information.